CaptainEB/Password-Generator-Sam/README.md

 # Password Generator Made By Sam

+Here's the live URL for the password generator: [Pswwrod Generator](https://captaineb.github.io/Password-Generator-Sam/)

 This application picks a random set of characters from the given options and generates a password.

 Here are some screenshots of the working application: